The Criminal Division

 Federal Lands and the Environment

 Gun and Gang Violence in Idaho, called "Project Safe Neighborhoods (PSN)"

-The U.S. Attorney's Office recognizes that strong deterrence is needed to prevent con artists from defrauding the people of Idaho and weakening its institutions and economy.
-The Office aggressively pursues fraud investigations that have a federal nexus, focusing particularly on corporate, financial institution and health care fraud.
-Federal prosecutors work closely with federal, state and local fraud investigators to ensure that those who use a pen to commit a crime face stiff penalties just as surely as those who use a gun.
-Prosecutors place particular emphasis on obtaining restitution, or repayment, for those who have been defrauded.
+The office recognizes that strong deterrence helps prevent individuals and entities from defrauding Americans and weakening this country’s institutions and economy.
+The U.S. Attorney’s Office aggressively pursues fraud investigations that have a federal nexus, focusing on bankruptcy, corporate, financial institution, healthcare and benefits fraud.
+Federal prosecutors work closely with investigators at all levels to ensure that those who use a pen to commit a crime face stiff penalties just as surely as those who use a gun.
+Prosecutors place particular emphasis on obtaining restitution, or repayment, for victims.

 Identity theft is another form of fraud and is one of the most prevalent crimes in America.
 Typically, the perpetrator assumes the good name and credit of a victim in order to steal money, property and services from other unsuspecting victims.
 The U.S. Attorney’s Office has taken an aggressive approach to prosecuting identity theft, using federal laws that impose substantial penalties for such crimes.

 Idaho has five tribal reservations within its borders: the Shoshone-Bannock tribes in eastern Idaho; the Shoshone-Paiute tribes on the Idaho-Nevada border; the Nez Perce tribe in north central Idaho; and the Coeur d'Alene and Kootenai tribes in the panhandle.
 The U.S. Attorney’s Office works with federal and tribal investigators to prosecute violent crime, thefts and drug trafficking occurring on these lands.